niparra21/Data-Pura-Vida/README.md

     - Server data handling and complex global state: React Query (TanStack Query) will be used for server data fetching, caching, synchronization, and updating.
 Zustand will be used for managing shared UI global state between unrelated components due to its simplicity and efficiency.
 - **API-Driven:** All communication with business logic and data will be routed through a well-defined API service layer in the frontend, interacting with AWS AppSync (GraphQL) and/or Amazon API Gateway (REST).
 - **Responsive Design:** Responsive design principles will be applied via Tailwind CSS for optimal experience across different devices.
-- **Progressive Web App (PWA):** Future Consideration: PWA features such as service workers and push notifications (potentially with Amazon Pinpoint) may be incorporated to enhance the user experience.
+- **Progressive Web App (PWA):** Future Consideration: PWA features such as service workers and push notifications (potentially with Amazon SES) may be incorporated to enhance the user experience.

 ---